hanzla-anjum016/Karen-My-Virtual-Assistant/readme.txt

-copy your chrome directory path and paste it in main.py file copy your visual studio code path and paste it in main.py file copy your vlc path and paste it in main.py file copy you everything path and paste in main.py file
+copy your chrome directory path and paste it in main.py file copy your visual studio code path and paste it in main.py file copy your vlc path and paste it in main.py file copy your Search everything path and paste in main.py file